 LoRa APRS: Bringing APRS into the 21st Century

 LoRa APRS represents a significant advancement in the world of amateur radio communication.
-This innovative technology combines the long-range capabilities of LoRa (Long Range) with the well-established Automatic Packet Reporting System (APRS), offering enhanced performance and exciting new possibilities for radio enthusiasts.
+This innovative technology combines the long-range capabilities of LoRa (Long Range) with the well-established Automatic Packet Reporting System (APRS), offering enhanced performance and exciting new possibilities for ham radio operators.

 Key Features and Benefits

-4. Cost-Effective Hardware: LoRa trackers and iGates can be built using readily available, low-cost consumer off-the-shelf (COTS) hardware.
+- Cost-Effective Hardware from Multiple Vendors: LoRa trackers and iGates can be quickly built using readily available, low-cost consumer off-the-shelf (COTS) hardware.

 While LoRa APRS offers these advantages, it's worth noting that traditional APRS benefits from a well-established infrastructure and network effect, having been in use for decades.
-However, as LoRa APRS continues to grow, it promises to significantly enhance the capabilities of APRS technology, especially in scenarios requiring long-range, low-power communication.
+As LoRa APRS continues to grow, it promises to significantly enhance the capabilities of APRS technology, especially in scenarios requiring either higher channel throughput, or greater link margin.
+Nonetheless, there's no substitute for quality antennas and digipeater placement to take best advantage of this incredible technology.

 Applications in Amateur Radio